How To Save A Marriage On The Brink Of Divorce

 Trust and Honesty: Trust and honesty go hand in hand in a marriage and are rooted in feeling safe with your spouse.
 Broken trust and honesty, such as infidelity lie, or broken promises, can severely damage a marriage structure.

-Now that we've looked at some of the causes of the decline of a marriage, which can lead to divorce, let's look at how to save a marriage on the brink of divorce.
+Now that we've looked at some of the causes of the decline of a marriage, which can lead to marriage separation or divorce, let's look at how to save a marriage on the brink of divorce.

 How To Save A Marriage On The Brink Of Divorce

-You're at a place in your marriage where the very structure and foundation appear shattered and non-repairable.
+If you're already thinking about how to leave your husband, you might want to reconsider.
+You're at a place in your marriage where the very structure and foundation appear shattered and non-repairable..
 But rest assured that all is not lost, and a marriage on the brink of divorce can most certainly be restored.
+So, before coming to a point of asking yourself what to do when your marriage is over, see if the relationship is still fixable.
 Here are some steps to start the healing process toward a marriage that can be even better than before.

 Remember Why You Fell In Love In First Place: This is a great place to start.
 When you've settled into the rhythm of a marriage, the memory of your first date is overshadowed by other milestones such as the birth of your first child or your 10th anniversary.
 Taking the time to relive the earliest days of your courtship and romance can help revitalize those falling-in-love feelings.
 Daydream about those first dates to remind yourself that your spouse is still that same person deep down inside.
 Reflecting on what brought you together and looking at the life you've built together is a great first step and is extremely important toward restoring your marriage.